There is no denying that WordPress is an incredibly powerful and popular content management system.

 Video User Manuals

-Our favorite way to teach our clients how to use WordPress is with the tutorials within Video User Manuals.
+Our favourite way to teach our clients how to use WordPress is with the tutorials within Video User Manuals.
 The videos cover all the WordPress basics from adding a post to adding and editing media, WooCommerce, Gravity Forms, Yoast SEO and even Google Analytics.

 We recommend Video User Manuals to web designers and developers who want to save time teaching their clients how to use WordPress.